What is a special care nursery?

 - allied healthcare providers such as physiotherapists, speech pathologists and occupational therapists

-And as a parent, you are of course considered an important part of your baby’s healthcare team.
+As a parent, you are considered an important part of your baby’s healthcare team.

-What you can expect to see in a special care nursery
+What can I expect to see in a special care nursery?

-If your baby has been moved from a NICU, you will notice that much of the specialised equipment that you saw there is not in the special care nursery.
+If your baby has been moved from an NICU, you may notice less specialised equipment in the SCN.

 Hygiene in the SCN